 Progress in implementing the Action Plan will be reviewed once a year and a brief report published.
-This would be best timed to link in with an annual Tourism Zone Conference to share best practice.
-The review would be undertaken by the TZO.
+This would be best timed to link in with an annual Tourism Conference to share best practice.
+The review would be undertaken by the VEB.

-Towards the end of the 5-year period a review of the Plan should be considered to identify further actions for the Tourism Zone Organisation / Destination Management Organisation going forward.
+Towards the end of the 5-year period a review of the Plan should be considered to identify further actions going forward.